-Tigermail and Blackboard email: stromps@auburn.edu
+Tigermail address: stromps@auburn.edu

-My weekly office hours will be on Tuesdays and Wednesdays from 10:00 a.m. to 11:30 a.m. and by appointment to be planned on email at least 2 days before requested meeting.
+My weekly office hours will be on Tuesdays and Wednesdays from 3:00 to 5:00 p.m. and by appointment to be planned on email at least 2 days before requested meeting.
 I'll send you email confirmation that the time proposed works.
 Office hours, appointments, and email/phone correspondence are put on hold while I'm away during conferences and business trips.
 You may email me or call me while I'm gone but I may very likely not be able to respond until my return.
 I'll post on my door if I'm away for a day or longer along with when I return.
-My office hours begin on the first week of our class and end on the last day of our last assignment due date (Dec 6).
+My office hours begin on the 2nd week of our class and end on the last day of our last assignment due date.
 After this it will be by appointment only.

-If I have to change my office hours for a particular day due to a required AU meeting or some other obligation or event, then I'll post on my door if I'm away that day so that you know and then also post on email and BB announcements when I will serve make-up office hours time.
+If I have to change my office hours for a particular day due to a required AU meeting or some other obligation or event, then I'll post on my door if I'm away that day so that you know and then also post on email and in the Canvas announcements when I will serve make-up office hours time.